Royal Vancouver Yacht Club

 The Royal Vancouver Yacht Club (RVYC) is a yacht club located in Vancouver, British Columbia.
 Royal Vancouver Yacht Club currently operates two marinas, the one at Jericho Beach in English Bay and another in Coal Harbour.
 The Jericho site includes a clubhouse, two restaurants, and berths enough for 350 as well as a dinghy dock.
 In 2017 the award-winning Dock Building was completed, designed by Michael Green Architecture, providing offices for the Harbour Master, instruction and amenity space and workshops to maintain boats, sails, and gear.
-The Coal Harbour site has approximately 350 berths, some with covered moorage, and is also the location of the Mermaid Inn.
+The Coal Harbour site has approximately 350 berths, some with covered moorage, and is the location of the floating restaurant called The Mermaid Inn.
 The club also has seven offshore stations in BC waters.